iglesias/netpred/README.md

 Requirements
 ============

-You definetely need Shogun and SWIG.
-Also, you need to compile Shogun with directors enabled and at least target python's modular interface.
+You definetely need Shogun and Swig.
+Also, you need to compile Shogun with directors enabled and at least target Python's modular interface.
 In addition, with the current state you need to compile Shogun with Mosek support.
 This dependency should be easy to remove though by using any of the bundle methods for SSVMs present in Shogun.

 There are a couple of subgradient methods implemented in the graph directory.
-Using this, you do not need Mosek any more.
+Using this, you do not need Mosek.
 I have only tested them in the graph learning task, but in principle they should work fine for label sequence learning as well.